hifly81/1brc_streaming/README.md

 ✅ Your solution will be tested using the same _docker-compose_ file.
 Results will be published on this page.

+💻 Solutions will be tested on a (TODO) server

 💡 A sample implementation is present in folder _challenge_ with Kafka Streams.
 Test it with:
 ```
 cd challenge